Non-thermal Synchrotron Emission and Polarization Signatures during Black Hole Flux Eruptions: Imaging Results

 \section{Imaging Results}

 The emission profile of the accretion flow is specified by combining the GRMHD output in Sec.~\ref{sec:grmhd} with the eDFs introduced in Sec.~\ref{sec:eDF}, where we fix $R_\text{l} = 10$ and $R_\text{h} = 100$, which falls within the parameter space allowed by the EHT polarimetric constraints \citep{M87_8}.
-To generate synthetic images, we perform GRRT calculations using \textbf{Coport}, a public code that solves polarized transfer in a covariant framework and incorporates both gravitational and plasma effects \citep{Huang2024}.
-This code reads the AMR/SMR grids from \textbf{BHAC} and interpolates the simulation data along geodesics to compute the Stokes intensities (see Appendix.~\ref{app:coport} for details).
+To generate synthetic images, we perform GRRT calculations using \textbf{Coport-2.0}, which is an updated version of \textbf{Coport} \citep{Huang2024}.
+This code solves polarized transfer in a covariant framework and incorporates both gravitational and plasma effects.
+It reads the AMR/SMR grids from \textbf{BHAC} and interpolates the simulation data along geodesics to compute the Stokes intensities (see Appendix.~\ref{app:coport} for details).
 The images are ray-traced at 230 GHz with a resolution of $512 \times 512$ pixels on an observer's image plane, located at $\theta_\text{o} = 17^\circ$ and $\phi_\text{o} = 180^\circ$. \footnote{For an axisymmetric emission profile, the results at $17^{\circ}$ and $163^{\circ}$ differ only by a reflection symmetry: the intensity and polarization are mirrored across the horizontal axis.
 In a time-variable flow, minor differences between northern and southern views may appear, but they merely reflect asymmetries about the equatorial plane.} We adopt the fast-light approximation \citep{moscibrodzka2009radiative, Gold:2016hld}, treating each GRMHD snapshot as an instantaneous emissivity field.
+To enable a more direct comparison with current EHT observations, we further convolve the synthetic Stokes images with a circular Gaussian beam with FWHM $=17\,\upmu$as and recompute the image-integrated observables.
+The results are presented both before and after convolution for straightforward comparison.